Cataracts

 Age

-This is the most common cause of cataracts.
-As we age, the lens gradually hardens and becomes cloudy, leading to cataract formation.
+As we age, the lens gradually hardens and becomes cloudy, leading to the development of cataracts.

 Genetics

-If someone in your family has cataracts, your chances of developing cataracts may be higher due to genetics.
+your chances of developing cataracts may be higher due to genetics.

 Diabetes

-People with diabetes have a higher risk of developing cataracts.
-High blood sugar can affect the proteins in the lens, leading to cataract formation.
+High blood sugar can affect the proteins in the lens, leading to cataracts.

 Trauma